tsnellgrove/dark_castle2/castle_to_do2.md

-		Opportunity to include princess in game - perhaps have Willie give her the hedgehog_broach to time travel Depict future (opportunity but challenges) by painting to portrait Also get key from time travel - put in container and then refind 100 years later
+		Opportunity to include princess in game - perhaps have Willie give her the hedgehog_broach to time travel Depict future (opportunity but challenges) by painting to portrait Also get key from time travel - put in container and then refind 100 years later loose brick in dark_alcove - "appears not to have been disturbed for 100 years" guard with key_detector in main hall
+		trade keys with princess? give her the hedgehog broach? maybe during dance in throne room dungeon down stairs from throne room
+		in throne room 3 paintings of past and 1 blank space for future key to open dungeon?
+		keys same colors as ready player 1

 5.x Future Ideas:
 	fun idea - small creature - like a mouse - as an item